The moving plane method and the uniqueness of high order elliptic equation with GJMS operator: The compactness of solutions for

 \subsection{Blow up analysis}

 In this subsection, we will prove that the second case in Lemma \ref{concentration compactness lem} will not occur.
-If not, we assume that $\{x_k\}_{k=1}^{j_0}$ is all the concentration points.
+If not, we assume that $\{x_k\}_{k=1}^{j_0}$ is the concentration points of $\{v_{i}\}_{i=1}^{+\infty}$ and $j_0$ is maximal.
 We also note that many of the results in this subsection hold in the sense of difference by one subsequence.
 We will prove: \begin{enumerate} \item[(1)] From Corollary \ref{cor 4.1}, we know that for a fixed $k\in\{1,2,\cdots,j_0\}$,

 then up to a subsequence,